LemmaMoto/Assignment1_RT1/README.md

 1. **Token Detection:** The robot scans its environment for tokens.
 It identifies unpaired tokens and searches for their paired counterparts.

-2. **Token Pairing:** The robot pairs unpaired tokens with their corresponding tokens.
+2. **Token Pairing:** The robot pairs unpaired tokens with the other tokens.

 3. **Movement Control:** It can move forward, turn, and stop as needed to reach and manipulate tokens.